 2.«#» “Slice Product” means BPA’s power product under which Slice Output as defined herein is sold to «Customer Name» pursuant to the terms and conditions set forth in section 5 of this Agreement

-2.«#» “Product End Date” means the earlier of (1) 2400 hours Pacific Prevailing Time on September 30, 2044, or (2) the effective date of a conversion to another power product under section 11 of this agreement, or (3) the date of termination of this agreement.
+2.«#» “Slice Product End Date” means the earlier of (1) 2400 hours Pacific Prevailing Time on September 30, 2044, or (2) the effective date of a conversion to another power product under section 11 of this agreement, or (3) the date of termination of this agreement.

+2. «#» “Slice Scheduling Day” means the calendar day before the Slice Operating Day.

 2.«#» “Soft Operating Constraint” means an Operating Constraint, other than a Hard or Absolute Operating Constraint, that is to be achieved on a day-ahead planning basis, but may be exceeded after coordinating with project operators, owners, or other federal agencies responsible for establishing such Operating Constraints.

 2.«#» “Tier 1 System” means the Tier 1 System Resources and the Designated System Obligations.

-Exhibit N
+Exhibit M

-SLICE IMPLEMENTATION PROCEDURES
+SLICE OPERATING PROCEDURES

 Table of Contents